opensearch-project/documentation-website/_search-plugins/knn/api.md

 The native library indexes used to perform approximate k-NN search are stored as special files with other Apache Lucene segment files.
 To perform a search on these indexes using the k-NN plugin, the plugin needs to load these files into native memory.

-If the plugin has not loaded the files into native memory, it loads them when it receives a search request.
+If the plugin has not loaded the files into native memory, then it loads them when it receives a search request.
 The loading time can cause high latency during initial queries.
-To avoid this situation, users often run random queries during a warmup period.
-After this warmup period, the files are loaded into native memory and their production workloads can begin.
+To avoid this, users often run random queries during a warmup period.
+After this warmup period, the files are loaded into native memory, and their production workloads can begin.
 This loading process is indirect and requires extra effort.

 As an alternative, you can avoid this latency issue by running the k-NN plugin warmup API operation on whatever indexes you are interested in searching.
 This operation loads all the native library files for all of the shards (primaries and replicas) of all the indexes specified in the request into native memory.